cloro

 Playwright homepage

-If you have $0 budget for managed services and a lot of engineering time, you build it yourself with Playwright plus proxies plus CAPTCHA-solving credits plus stealth plugins.
+If you have $0 budget for managed services and a lot of engineering time, you build it yourself.
+That means Playwright plus proxies plus CAPTCHA credits plus stealth plugins.

 Key features